Keio University

 Keio University alumni

-In January 2018, the Ministry of Health, Labour and Welfare's Model Rules of Employment were revised.
-The template's clause stating "do not engage in the business of other companies without permission" was deleted and replaced with "it is possible to engage in the business of other companies outside of working hours."
+In January 2018, the Ministry of Health, Labour and Welfare revised its Model Rules of Employment.
+The template removed the clause "do not engage in the business of other companies without permission" and replaced it with "it is possible to engage in the business of other companies outside of working hours."
 Many companies refer to this model when creating their own rules of employment, and side jobs have suddenly come into the spotlight.

 The background of this revision is the decline in the working-age population.
 Amidst the declining birthrate and aging population, the government has taken successive measures such as promoting the participation of women, extending the retirement age, and accepting foreign nationals.
 However, the labor shortage has not been resolved, and attention has turned to company employees whose overtime hours have decreased due to work-style reforms.
 Furthermore, the maldistribution of labor is serious, and small and medium-sized enterprises are seeking human resources who can work even for short periods.